Spasman/rcon_example/README.md

 player_loaded:
 Triggers when a player is finished loading their map.
-"ID": ID of player who has finished loading.
+"PlayerID": ID of player who has finished loading.

 player_level_up:
 Triggers when a player levels up.
-"ID": ID of player who leveled up.
+"PlayerID": ID of player who leveled up.
 "Level": New level of the player who leveled up.
 "NewWeapon": Returns a weapon ID if the player unlocked a new weapon.
 "SkinWeapon": Returns the weapon ID of the weapon skin if the player unlocked a new skin.